-- Shortcoming in Strategic Intent is in implementation thereof and that local municipalities differ when it comes to levels of implementing projects according to the strategic intent of the District; - Proper planning must be informed by what the communities need; - Baseline information is the key issue hampering planning and progress in service delivery;
+- Shortcoming in Strategic Intent is in implementation thereof and that local municipalities differ when it comes to levels of implementing projects according to the strategic intent of the District; - Proper planning must be informed by what the communities need;

-- Integration between directorates is needed as well as the implementation of Institutional (Organisational) Performance Management. - Municipal planning must be guided among others by National Development Plan, Limpopo Development plan and Spatial Land Use Management Act.
+- Baseline information is the key issue hampering planning and progress in service delivery; - Integration between directorates is needed as well as the implementation of Institutional (Organisational) Performance Management. - Municipal planning must be guided among others by National Development Plan, Limpopo Development plan and Spatial Land Use Management Act.

 The 5-6 February 2018 Strategic planning session focused on 180° degrees turn-around on issues surfacing from poor performance.
 That was also re-iterated during IDP Lekgotla of 29 January 2019.
 The call to corporate and individual performance cannot be overemphasised.
 Silos operations need to be removed.
-This has been well articulated and demonstrated during the Strategic planning session of 30 Nov. - 2 Dec.
-2020 where the DDM planning approach was emphasized.
-Hence the 2021/22 IDP has been processed through this approach, where deliberate in-road into Business/ Private sector was made to ensure their involvement.
+The annual report of 2017/18 has been evidential on this matter.